Louise Erdrich: Work

 Erdrich is best known as a novelist, and has published a dozen award-winning and best-selling novels.
-She followed Love Medicine with The Beet Queen (1986), which continued her technique of using multiple narrators and expanded the fictional reservation universe of Love Medicine to include the nearby town of Argus, North Dakota.The action of the novel takes place mostly before World War II.
+She followed Love Medicine with The Beet Queen (1986), which continued her technique of using multiple narrators and expanded the fictional reservation universe of Love Medicine to include the nearby town of Argus, North Dakota.
+The action of the novel takes place mostly before World War II.
 Leslie Marmon Silko accused Erdrich's The Beet Queen of being more concerned with postmodern technique than with the political struggles of Native peoples.

 Tracks (1988) goes back to the early 20th century at the formation of the reservation.
 It introduces the trickster figure of Nanapush, who owes a clear debt to Ojibwe figure Nanabozho.
+There are many studies of the trickster figure in Erdrich's novels.
 Tracks shows early clashes between traditional ways and the Roman Catholic Church.
 The Bingo Palace (1994), set in the 1980s, describes the effects of a casino and a factory on the reservation community.
 Tales of Burning Love (1997) finishes the story of Sister Leopolda, a recurring character from all the previous books, and introduces a new set of European-American people into the reservation universe.

 The Antelope Wife (1998), Erdrich's first novel after her divorce from Dorris, was the first of her novels to be set outside the continuity of the previous books.
-Erdrich revised parts of the book and published the revision as The Antelope Woman in 2016.
+Erdrich heavily revised the book in 2009 and published the revision as The Antelope Woman in 2016.

 She subsequently returned to the reservation and nearby towns.
 She has published five novels since 1998 dealing with events in that fictional area.
 Among these are The Last Report on the Miracles at Little No Horse (2001) and The Master Butchers Singing Club (2003).
 Both novels have geographic and character connections with The Beet Queen.
 In 2009, Erdrich was a Pulitzer Prize finalist for The Plague of Doves and a National Book Award finalist for The Last Report on the Miracles at Little No Horse.
-A Plague of Doves focuses on the historical lynching of four Native people wrongly accused of murdering a Caucasian family, and the effect of this injustice on the current generations.
-Her Pulitzer-Prize winning novel The Night Watchman (2020) concerns a campaign to defeat the 'termination bill' (introduced by Senator Arthur Vivian Watkins), and Erdrich acknowledged her sources and its inspiration being her maternal grandfather's life.
-Her most recent novel, The Sentence, tells the fictional story of a haunting at Erdirch's Minneapolis bookstore, set against the backdrop of the Covid pandemic, George Floyd's murder, and the resulting protests.
+The Plague of Doves focuses on the historical lynching of four Native people wrongly accused of murdering a White family, and the effect of this injustice on the following generations.
+Her Pulitzer Prize–winning novel The Night Watchman (2020) concerns a campaign to defeat the 'termination bill' (introduced by Senator Arthur Vivian Watkins), and Erdrich acknowledged her sources and its inspiration being her maternal grandfather's life.
+Her most recent novel, The Sentence, tells the fictional story of a haunting at Erdrich's Minneapolis bookstore, set against the backdrop of the COVID-19 pandemic, George Floyd's murder, and the resulting protests.

 She also writes for younger audiences; she has a children's picture book Grandmother's Pigeon, and her children's book The Birchbark House, was a National Book Award finalist.
-She continued the series with The Game of Silence, winner of the Scott O'Dell Award for Historical Fiction; and The Porcupine Year.
+She continued the series with The Game of Silence, winner of the Scott O'Dell Award for Historical Fiction, The Porcupine Year, Chickadee, and Makoons.